 marches, fundraisers, weekly meals for the housing insecure, and worked to on the campaign to raise awareness and funds for the defense of Yahim Harris.

-Fe Echavarria is a second-generation Latina immigrant from Medellin, Colombia, raised in Wilmington.
+Fe Echavarria is a first-generation Latina immigrant from Medellin, Colombia, raised in Wilmington.
 She currently works in the field of finance and is working towards obtaining her MBA.
 Fe has been an activist and community organizer since 2016, the same year she joined FNB New Castle, and was a co-founder of FNB Wilmington.
 Fe is an abolitionist whose advocacy work has revolved around criminal justice reform and human & civil rights.

 Dana Case is a lifelong Delaware resident.
 She completed her Bachelor's degree in Anthropology & Art History, and recently earned her Master of Arts in Teaching.
 She has been involved in community organizing since 2016, when she helped co-found a chapter of Food Not Bombs in Delaware.
 She became involved in work supporting incarcerated people through the campaign to free Yahim Harris, and believes in the full abolition of police and prisons.
 Dana also teaches middle school.